Eschatologue/CM_wiki/docs/character-creation/feat/feat-starting.md

 - **Preventative Measures**

     As part of a short rest, you can use your herbalism kit to administer an herbal remedy that helps a creature recover from their ailments.
-The creature gains :d20-adv:**Advantage** on saving throws against poison and disease for the next hour.
+The creature gains :d20-adv: **Advantage** on Saving Throws against poison and disease for the next hour.

 ### Historian
 *1st-level Feat*

-**Prerequisites:** Intelligence 13+ or Intelligence (History) proficiency
+**Prerequisites:** Intelligence 13+ or Intelligence (History) Proficiency
 **Repeatable:** No

 Your study of history rewards you with the following benefits:

 - **History Buff**

-    You gain proficiency in the History skill.
-If you are already proficient in the skill, you add double your proficiency bonus to checks you make with it.
+    You gain Proficiency in the History skill.
+If you are already proficient in the skill, you add double your Proficiency Bonus to checks you make with it.

 - **An Example for Every Situation**

     When you take the Help action to aid another creature’s ability check, you can make a DC 15 Intelligence (History) check.
-On a success, that creature’s check gains a bonus equal to your proficiency bonus, as you share pertinent advice and historical examples.
+On a success, that creature’s check gains a bonus equal to your Proficiency Bonus, as you share pertinent advice and historical examples.
 To receive this bonus, the creature must be able to understand what you’re saying.

 ### Linguist
 *1st-level Feat*